aralroca/next-translate/README.md

     └── home.json
 ```

-Each filename matches the namespace, while each file content should be similar to this:
+Each filename matches the namespace specified on the `pages` config property, while each file content should be similar to this:

 ```json
 {